akshithaduddala/GenderDetection/gender-detection/readme.txt

-python packages that need to be installed are given below.
+Python packages that need to be installed are given below.
 	numpy
 	opencv-python
 	requests